syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/js/save-pdf-file/to-google-drive.md

 N> The **FolderId** part is the unique identifier for the folder.
 For example, if your folder URL is: `https://drive.google.com/drive/folders/abc123xyz456`, then the folder ID is `abc123xyz456`.

+N> You must use a unique `Client_ID` from json file to interface your application with the Google Drive API in order to save PDFs directly to Google Drive.
+This Client_ID will serve as the authentication key, allowing you to save files securely.

 **Step 4:**  Set the PDF Viewer Properties in JavaScript PDF viewer component

 Set the `serviceUrl` property of the PDF viewer component to the URL of your web service project.
 Replace `https://localhost:44396/pdfviewer` with the URL of your web service project that hosts in the web service project, set the `documentPath` property to the PDF file name you want to load from Google Drive.
 Ensure that you pass the document name from the Google Drive bucket to the `documentPath` property.
 This specifies the location of the PDF file to be loaded by the viewer component.